This topic describes the commands to view, create, delete, and scale virtual warehouses.

 Notes

-You need Superuser permission for the instance to resume a virtual warehouse.
+The Superuser permission for the instance is required to resume a virtual warehouse.

-Resuming a virtual warehouse is an asynchronous process.
-To confirm the operation is complete, use the
+Because resuming a virtual warehouse is an asynchronous process, running the SQL command does not mean the operation is complete.
+You must use the

 (Recommended) Use the UI